WolfieNoxus/zaunmap-backend/README.md

  - route: /map/import
  - method: put
  - type: restricted
- - args: user_id(str), map_id(str)
+ - args: userId(str), map_id(str)
  - payload: (empty)
  - return: (HTTP_CODE ONLY)
- - note: *The backend gets the corresponding uploaded file from the object storage using user_id and object_id, converts it to geojson format and creates the corresponding geojson in the object storage.
-It then converts it to geojson format and creates the corresponding geojson in the object storage, passing the object_id of the created geojson back to the frontend.
-Note that the object_id is an uuid.*
+ - note: *The backend gets the corresponding uploaded file from the object storage using userId and objectId, converts it to geojson format and creates the corresponding geojson in the object storage.
+It then converts it to geojson format and creates the corresponding geojson in the object storage, passing the objectId of the created geojson back to the frontend.
+Note that the objectId is an uuid.*
  - todo: *needs to be improved to include a token to verify that only logged-in users can import to their own map.*

 ### get